 As with any business or organisation, when you pick your operations up and plonk them into another country or culture, you will face cultural challenges – its par for the course.
 For universities it was the same, if not a bit more complex due to the nature of what they were selling – education.

-So how and why do universities need cultural awareness training?
+Why do universities need cultural awareness training?

 Well, you need to look at both domestic and international operations to get a good understanding of just how important cultural awareness is for them.